sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 - There are different types of policies in Azure Policy.
 Defender for Cloud mainly uses 'Audit' policies that check specific conditions and configurations and then report on compliance.
 There are also "Enforce' policies that can be used to apply security settings.

+## Explore Cloud Policy

 1. From Defender for Cloud's menu, select **Environment settings**.
+Here you'll be able see the subscription.

     ![](images/settings.png "environment details")